codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 When run it prints out: `2 4 8 16 32 64 128 256`

 What happens is, the `Power` method is declared to return an `IEnumerable` instance, and the foreach loop calls `MoveNext` on it repeatedly.
 However, the `Power` method does not explicitly create an instance of `IEnumerable`.
 By using the `yield return` statement, the method itself defines an iterator instead.
+The value returned is the first iterated element.
 At this point, control returns to the foreach loop whereupon its body is executed once.
 Then it calls `MoveNext` on the iterator, which causes control to return to the point immediately after the `yield return` statement.
 All state internal to the `Power` method is preserved from before.
-In this case, it will iterate the for loop again.
+In this case, it will iterate the for loop again and supply the next iterated element.
 Control thus continually jumps between the foreach loop and the `yield return` statement until finally `Power` exits without calling `yield return` again.

-As [the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield) explains it, the principal use case for `yield return` is to implement an iterator for a custom collection type in a method, without the need to create a new `IEnumerable` or `IEnumerator` implementation, which would require a new class.
+As [the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield) explains it, the principal use case for `yield return` is to implement an iterator for a custom collection type in a method, without the need to create a new `IEnumerable` or `IEnumerator` implementation, thus avoiding the need to define a new class.
 It gives another example to illustrate this point.

 ### But what if the iterator method never exits?